-- 11. Services will receive the credit when an invoice is raised.
-Where a debt cannot be recovered, the original credit will be debited from the Service budget by way of a write-off. - 12.
+- 14. Services will receive the credit when an invoice is raised.
+Where a debt cannot be recovered, the original credit will be debited from the Service budget by way of a write-off. - 15.
 Refunds of any overpayments will be processed by the Accounts Receivable Team via an email request only where there are no other debts outstanding for that customer.
-If the customer has an outstanding debt then any overpayment will be offset after the customer has been informed.
+If the customer has an outstanding debt then any overpayment will be offset after the customer has been informed and agreed to such an arrangement.